 |–Jim Blaine, President & CEO of State Employees’ Credit Union in North Carolina, which decided this year to no longer approve mortgages on properties where the mineral rights are severed from the property.|

-But it’s not just NIMBYism driving this reactive opposition.
-The financial risks posed by drilling are real and substantial enough, for example, that banks and insurers are adopting guidelines that forbid mortgage loans or insurance coverage on properties affected by drilling.
+This pushback against drilling and its impacts goes beyond simple NIMBYism.
+The financial risks posed by drilling are real and substantial enough, as detailed below, that banks and insurers are also now adopting guidelines that forbid mortgage loans or insurance coverage on properties affected by drilling.
 It’s a battle between oil and gas and the nest egg of countless Americans.

 The following examples begin to piece together the ways in which the threats posed by drilling and the deep pockets of the oil and gas industry quite literally hit home.
 Taken together, they are a call for decision-makers to start quantifying data and asking tough questions about drilling vs. the American Dream.